Turiaçu

 Turiaçu is a municipality in the state of Maranhão in the Northeast region of Brazil.

 The municipality contains a small part of the Baixada Maranhense Environmental Protection Area, a 1775035.6 ha sustainable use conservation unit created in 1991 that has been a Ramsar Site since 2000.

+Climate

+Turiaçu has a tropical savanna climate (Köppen Aw) bordering on a tropical monsoon climate (Am).
+The municipality is hot and very humid all year; however, there is a pronounced dry season from August to December with slightly lower humidity.